Summer EBT

 Summer EBT is a federal program that supports families who lose access to free school meals over the summer months.
 Families will receive an allotment of $120 for each eligible child to help cover the cost of groceries when school is out of session.
 Similar to SNAP (Basic Food), Summer EBT can be used to buy food at grocery stores, farmers markets, and other locations.

-Summer EBT is administered by the Kentucky Department of Education.
+Summer EBT is administered by the Kentucky Department of Community Based Services

 Who is Eligible?